 The Queensland legislation was recently amended so that same-sex couples can now apply for a step-parent adoption, as long as they meet the eligibility requirements.

 An application for leave must first be filed in the Family Court.
 The Family Court has exclusive jurisdiction for adoption matters.
 Both the step-parent and birth parent (who is the partner or spouse of the step parent) should be applicants in this application.

 When the court is determining whether it should grant leave, it must consider whether granting leave would be in the child’s “best interests”.
 These factors are set out in the Family Law Act.
 In addition, the court must consider the effect of the adoption on the other birth parent’s parental responsibility, and any current parenting order.

 Once the Family Court grants leave, an application is made to Adoption Services Queensland (ASQ).
 Under that Adoption Act, ASQ has an extensive list of criteria to consider before issuing a suitability report.
 The suitability report is then presented to the Children’s Court for a final adoption order to be made.
 Usually, the consent of both birth parents (if living) to the adoption is required.

-The step parent adoption process is a lengthy process, therefore to discuss other ‘rights’ a step parent has under the Family Law Act it is important to obtain specialized advice.
+The step parent adoption process is a lengthy process, therefore to discuss other ‘rights’ a step-parent has under the Family Law Act it is important to obtain specialised advice.